 What is NEPHILIM?

-The NEPHILIM ransomware was discovered by dnwls0719.
-Typically, software of this type is designed to encrypt victim's data (make files inaccessible), rename every encrypted file and create (and/or display) some ransom note with instructions on how to contact cyber criminals, pay a ransom and/or other details.
-NEPHILIM renames encrypted files by appending the ".NEPHILIM" extension to their filenames.
-For example, it renames a file named "1.jpg" to "1.jpg.NEPHILIM", and so forth.
-Instructions on how to contact cyber criminals who designed this ransomware are provided in a text file named "NEPHILIM-DECRYPT.txt".
+NEPHILIM renames encrypted files by appending the ".NEPHILIM" extension to filenames.
+For example, it renames a file named "1.jpg" to "1.jpg.NEPHILIM", and so on.
+Instructions about how to contact the cyber criminals who designed this ransomware are provided in a text file called "NEPHILIM-DECRYPT.txt".

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: